Important College Application Deadlines

 The Common Application Deadlines

 The Common Application is a highly convenient option for many students applying to more than one college.
-With just one application, students can apply to more than 900 schools in the U.S. and internationally.
+With just one application, students can apply to up to 20 schools (with more than 1,100 schools to choose from) in the U.S. and internationally.
 The Common App even helps students manage the many application deadlines they may be facing.

 The following deadlines are worth remembering: